 We follow strict procedures to ensure that everyone who works with our children is vetted, keeping our children as safe as possible.
 Ongoing checks and ‘whistle-blowing’ are in line with current policy.

-- Staff are regularly trained in child protection issues and they are aware of the procedures to follow which complies with the advice laid down in ‘Working Together to Safeguard Children’ 2015 and ‘Keeping Children Safe in Education’ 2015.
+- Staff are regularly trained in child protection issues and they are aware of the procedures to follow which complies with the advice laid down in ‘Working Together to Safeguard Children’ 2015 and ‘Keeping Children Safe in Education’ revised guidance 2018.

 - Staff are encouraged to be vigilant in order to maintain the safety of our children.